Standard Terms and Conditions

 · Provide a guarantee of compliance with the Building Regulations.

 11.1.
 The liability of jhai limited shall be limited to such sum as would be just and equitable for jhai limited to pay, having regard to the extent of the responsibility of jhai limited for the damage suffered on the basis that all other consultants and any subcontractors who have a liability shall be deemed to have provided contractual undertakings to the client on terms no less onerous than those applying in the case of this agreement and shall be deemed to have paid to the client such sums as it would be just and equitable for them to pay having regard to the extent of their responsibility for such loss or damage.
 In assessing any liability rising from this agreement, jhai limited liability will be determined as that of the local authority having due regard to the limitations imposed by findings in the Murphy v Brentwood District Council (1989) 88 LGR 333CA.
-This refers to a House of Lords decision which limits the precludes the financial recovery from a building control body of pure economic loss in tort.
+This refers to a House of Lords decision which limits the financial recovery from a building control body of pure economic loss in tort.
+We would also reference the Court of Appeal decision in Lessees and Management Company of Herons Court v Heronslea Ltd and others (2019) and the High Court decision in Zagora Management and others Ltd v Zurich Insurance PLC and others.

 If any of the links which are contained within the jhai website are not available to you, please contact our Head Office and a copy of the documents can be sent to you in the Post or via a preferred email address.